Policy Number: 126.96.36.199.4

 - The Chief Information Officer, in conjunction with the Chief Information Security Officer, is responsible for implementation and enforcement of this Standard.

-University-Owned Devices used to access University Information Systems or University
+- All University Devices used to access University Information Systems or University

 Data, when traveling abroad must adhere to the University-Owned Device Standard,